anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

 This could be referred to as the "separate consensus for each height" approach.

 Here we discuss the workings of a single consensus instance, parameterized by some height.
-The possible values $\Values$ are therefore vertices from the Mempool.
+The possible values $\Value$ are therefore vertices from the Mempool.
 The decided vertex becomes the anchor vertex for this height.

 Within the consensus instance, values are agreed upon in rounds.